-Families will not be permitted to use any special housing types, except cooperative housing will be permitted, unless use is needed as a reasonable accommodation so that the program is readily accessible to a person with disabilities.
+Families will not be permitted to use any special housing types, except SRO, shared housing, and cooperative housing will be permitted.
+The remaining housing types may possibly be permitted if there exists a verified need as a reasonable accommodation as well as a direct nexus between the housing type and the need, so that the program is readily accessible to a person with disabilities.